 There is a moveable style Kamado – the mushikamado.
 This moveable cooked is a round clay pot with a dowed clay lid.
 The story gets fuzzy as to how the mushikamado made its way here but most agree it was after World War II.
 Somewhere along the line the mushi fell off the Kamado and they became just Kamado cookers.

 So where am I going here?
 The clay pot smoker from the TV show was a very basic form of mushikamado.
 There are lots of these styles of cookers available today.
 In all sizes and price ranges and made from all types of materials.
 The Big Green Egg is a perfect example of a modern American Kamado grill.

 So, when Robyn threw out the idea of putting together a clay pot Kamado cooker, I was all for it!
 The design is simple.
-A terra cotta pot base, a lid and a heat source.
+A terra-cotta pot base, a lid, and a heat source.
 Living in the north, terra cotta pots are a bit of a seasonal item.
-Its fall so finding the 20” pot like the one used in the TV show was a problem.
-I was able to find a good supply of 16” pots but I was not able to get a clay saucer to use as a lid.
-I went with (2) 16” pots one on top of the other.
+Its fall so finding the 20-inch pot like the one used in the TV show was a problem.
+I was able to find a good supply of 16” pots but I was not able to get a clay saucer to use as a lid; I went with two 16-inch pots one on top of the other.

 I was also able to pickup a wire rack from a rotisserie that fit nicely into the pot.
 Originally mushikamados were coal or wood fired, so I just decided to give some charcoal a try.

 I thought it best to do some dry runs just to see for the pots handled the charcoal.
 First, I put some patio stones down to protect the concrete.
 I keep a few of these around the cook area.
 They are handy for all kinds of things and only cost a dollar or two.